 READ MORE: Don’t miss our complete travel to Thailand guide.

 - Top 10 Things to Do in Koh Mook, Thailand

 Top 10 Things to Do in Koh Mook, Thailand

 For such a small island, there are quite a few awesome things to do in Koh Mook that will keep you entertained for a couple of days at least.

 After countless visits to the country, this island has now become one of our favourite places to visit in Thailand.

 You can be as active, or as chill, as you want here.
-Whether you’re keen on exploring some epic caves or prefer to kick back on the sand with a beer in your hand, here’s our list of what to do in Koh Mook, Thailand.
+Whether you’re keen on exploring the famous Emerald Cave or Koh Kradan Island, or you’d prefer to kick back on the sand with a beer in your hand, here’s our list of what to do in Koh Mook, Thailand.

 The western side of the island has one gorgeous beach called Haad Farang, better known as Charlie’s Beach, and it’s a perfect spot to watch the sunset.

 The beach is surrounded by jungle behind it and huge cliffs on either side, giving it a dramatic atmosphere.